-While family and friends can give you an outsiders perspective in terms of your career, they can sometimes be too close in other ways.
+While family and friends can give you an outsider's perspective in terms of your career, they can sometimes be too close in other ways.
 They have known you a long time, to the point where the advice they give is exactly what you had been thinking.
 Sometimes this assurance can be good, but sometimes you need a perspective that's less informed about you.
 Reaching out to your colleagues and mentors can provide that perspective.
 They will also be far more informed as to your specific career situation.
 Rather than basing their advice on their knowledge of you, they base it on your specific career situation.
 Perhaps they’ve been in the exact same career crossroads that you’re currently in and can share some super specific insight.

 The biggest difference between asking colleagues and asking family or friends is that the latter is likely willing to help you out whenever.
 Your colleagues may not be quite as available.
 There’s little doubt that they’ll help you, but they’re busy people and you can’t just call them up whenever.
-Set up a chat or a meeting that works for them, and make sure to come with prepared questions, and be clear about what it is your looking for.
+Set up a chat or a meeting that works for them, and make sure to come with prepared questions, and be clear about what it is you're looking for.

 Sometimes we really need a perspective we can’t imagine.
 We’ve heard the same thing too many times and we just need one voice that breaks the mold.
-Perhaps the career path you’re thinking about following is to radical or unexpected for your friends and colleagues (like becoming a freelancer).
+Perhaps the career path you’re thinking about following is too radical or unexpected for your friends and colleagues (like becoming a freelancer).
 A person in neither of those groups can sometimes understand where you’re coming from more than those close to you.
 Someone who has little knowledge of you, with no stake in the game, can often give the truest advice.
 You probably don’t want to talk to a complete stranger, but an acquaintance or old colleague can work just as well.
 Set up a time that works for them, and have a list of questions ready.
 As you don’t really know these people, this advice session will probably feel more like an interview than a conversation.
-You might be surprised how revealing it can be.
+You might be surprised by how revealing it can be.

 Advice is important, we should ask for it often, but it’s important to know how to best decipher it.
-Be careful not to get your own decisions confused with decisions of the people around you.
+Be careful not to get your own decisions confused with the decisions of the people around you.
 We all impart our own values, desires, and opinion onto each other, and it can make it difficult sometimes to figure what it is we really want.
 When asking for advice going forward, it’s essential to know who to go to, what to ask, and when to go with your gut.